Workshops and Presentations

 Hunting as Diversifying Income Stream

-Our research has found that private landowners in the U.S. earn income from hunting on over 220 million acres, which is approximately 11% of the land area of the contiguous United States.
+Our research has found that approximately 26% of all private land in the U.S. is either owned primarily for hunting or leased out to hunters.
+Private landowners in the U.S. earn approximately $1.5 billion in annual income from hunting on over 220 million acres in hunting leases, which is 16.4% of all private land in the United States.
 Additional research has shown opportunities in California to earn income from hunting to provide a stable source of income over time, but that several barriers to entry prevent more landowners earning income from hunting.
-We are developing a program to overcome these barriers to provide additional revenue to landowners, and foster increased participation in the public in understanding the value of rangelands for conservation and recreation.
+We are developing a program to overcome these barriers to foster increased opportunities for recreation on private land by the public, provide additional revenue to landowners, and increasing our understanding of the value of rangelands for conservation and recreation.

 To make prudent land use decisions and to conserve natural resources, UC Cooperative Extension Advisors, local governments, State government, and natural resource and environmental NGOs need to have access to information on current land ownership by land use as well as land use changes over time.
 We are working with the IGIS group and the Butsic Lab to develop the CalLands web portal.

 Additional efforts in enhancing knowledge around rangelands and livestock is a clearing house for UC livestock & rangeland research and extension publications.

 We are working with the US Department of Agriculture’s Foreign Agricultural Service (USDA FAS) to use UC expertise to help build the capacity of the rangeland management and water harvesting directorates in Jordan’s Ministry of Agriculture, with a larger goal of enhancing the management of Jordan’s rangelands (the Badia).
 This provides additional perspective and learning opportunities for UC-based participants as well as working to enhance the management and conservation of a mediterranean grazing system.